Antimony51122/Elingling_On_Time/Documentation/source/_build/html/_sources/func/player.rst.txt

 PlayerStatus
 ------------

-The manipulation of the status has primarily based on the event handling system which has been discussed in previous section.
-In this section we focus more on the actual handler functions.
+The manipulation of the status has primarily based on the event handling system, which has been discussed in the previous section.
+In this section, we focus more on the actual handler functions.

 All player status properties have been declared as static field variable at the top and initialised in the ``Start()`` method: